johnalison/WorkingPhilosophy/BookNotes/PowersAndThrones.md

 - The population loss stood the existing economic structure on its head and put labor at a premium, driving up wages.
 Land became dirt cheap and landlords scrambled to find tenants.
 The double whammy of soaring wages and plummeting rents shocked the political system.
 Legislation was enacted that fixed wages and required that all able-bodied people worked.

-- One of the reasons that the 14C renaissance lasted so long is that the most powerful people were growing much wealthy than the generations before from new sources of gold and good from the New World.
+- One of the reasons that the 14C renaissance lasted so long is that the most powerful people were growing much more wealthy than the generations before from new sources of gold and good from the New World.

 - Constantinople fell in 1453 after 1100 years of Christian emperors.
 The Roman Empire was dead.
 After the fall the whole world would be transformed.